SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     <#parameter name#>: <#parameter type#>

-A parameter has a local name,
+A parameter has a name,
-which is used within the function body, as well as an external name, which is used as a label for the argument when calling the method.
+which is used within the function body, as well as an argument label, which is used when calling the function or method.
-By default, the external name of the first parameter is omitted, and the second and subsequent parameters use their local names as external names.
+By default, the first parameter does not have an argument label, and the second and subsequent parameters use their parameter names as argument labels.
 For example:

 .. testcode:: default-parameter-names